cdoremus/deno-blog/posts/What_every_developer_should_know_about_the_Deno_third_party_module_registry.2023-04-09.md

 - `/v2/modules/:module/:version` - Provide information about a specific module version ([Link for Fresh version 1.1.4](https://apiland.deno.dev/v2/modules/fresh/1.1.4)).

-Here's what the data looks like for Fresh:
+Here's what the data looks like for Fresh version 1.1.4:
 ```json
 {
   "upload_options": {